prabhum2/bootcamp-homework/Tableau Homework/Instructions/README.md

 * How many trips have been recorded total during the chosen period?

+337580 trips from 052017 to 052018 trip data files .
+Please refer :

 * By what percentage has total ridership grown?
+~ 33% growth

 * How has the proportion of short-term customers and annual subscribers changed?

+Annual Subscriptions increased drastically from 0 in 052017 to 90,799 at the same time next year 052018 and non - annual subscribers decreased from 234k in 052017 to 12k same time in 2018 probably because lot of these users converted to Annual subscribers

 * What are the peak hours in which bikes are used during summer months?

 * What are the peak hours in which bikes are used during winter months?